Open Source · AI-Era Portfolio

 w=15

-Data that accumulates privately over time and cannot be purchased or replicated by competitors.
+Data that accumulates privately over time and cannot be purchased or replicated.
 The longer the company operates, the harder it becomes to catch up.
-Think HealthKit biometrics, Palantir's classified government data, or Visa's transaction graph.
+Think HealthKit biometrics, Palantir's classified datasets, or Visa's transaction graph.

 Apple HealthKitPalantir datasetsVisa transaction network